Azure/Industrial-IoT/docs/opc-publisher/api.md

 ##### Description
 Get all published nodes for a server endpoint.
+The group field that was used in the Connection Model to start publishing must also be specified in this connection model.

 ##### Parameters